edinel/recipes/_recipes/WarmShrimpSalad.md

     - "Season generously with black pepper, and serve warm or at room temperature."

 ---
 To quote the author: "White beans are traditionally served with shrimp; the green beans are a fun variation.
 All the different flavors and textures really come together in this delicious salad.
-And, best of all, the recipe doubles easily, making it great for potlucks"
+And, best of all, the recipe doubles easily, making it especially great for potlucks"